 REASON: The Commonwealth of Virginia has recognized the importance of law enforcement civilian oversight as evinced by the passage of SB 5035.
-This legislation, signed into law on October 28, 2020, defines several parameters and responsibilities of review, primarily in the form of civilian review boards.
-Richmond currently has two review boards that include civilians: the Use of Force Review Board and the Accident/Pursuit Review Board.
-However, there is unanimity in the need for a fully-civilian review board in Richmond-Mayor Levar Stoney, the members of Richmond City Council, and Police Chief Gerald Smith have all publicly endorsed the need for such an entity.
+This legislation, signed into law on October 28, 2020, defines several parameters and responsibilities of oversight, primarily in the form of civilian review boards.
+While many Virginia law enforcement organizations currently have civilian oversight, Richmond does not.
+There is unanimity on the need for a civilian review board in Richmond-Mayor Levar Stoney, the members of Richmond City Council, and Police Chief Gerald Smith have all publicly endorsed the need for such an entity.